Gavi has selected three indicators to assess its ability to meet the financing goal of its 2011-2015 strategy

 The baseline and targets for this indicator were calculated by the Gavi Secretariat, using models that estimated the total costs of introducing all vaccines in a country until 2020.
 In future, the indicator will be measured through the Gavi Annual Progress Report and the Joint Reporting Form.

-3. Fulfillment of co-financing commitments
+3. Timely fulfilment of co-financing commitments

 Proportion of countries that meet their co-financing commitments in a timely manner.